AGE LIMIT: 12 Years

 After our hike we enjoy lunch in the cool mountain air before descending to the coast and La Boca, where river and sea meet.
 Here we climb into our kayaks for a lovely river paddle.
 We visit the place Hernan Cortez landed in the 1500s on one of his explorations, see a myriad of birds and gaze upon views of Trinidad on the hill above us.
 We then return to our Casas and dinner in town.

-- ACCOMMODATIONS: Casas Particulares or Hotel in Trinidad.
+- ACCOMMODATIONS: Casas Particulares in Trinidad.

 - MEALS INCLDUED: B,L,D

 DAY 6: BIKE FROM TRINIDAD TO SANCTI SPRITUS

 Today we ride a beautiful road heading east from Trinidad towards Sancti Spíritus.
 Sancti Spíritus is another city that invariably gets compared to Trinidad’s colonial charm and ultimately gets overshadowed by its UNESCO protected compatriot.
 Founded in 1514 by Diego Velázquez and one of the original seven villas, the city oozes historic appeal.

 Once we check into our lodgings for the night, we have the opportunity to explore the city.
 Walk across the Puente Yayabo, a quadruple-arched bridge that seems more fitting for the English countryside than this somnolent town, or look upon the Teatro Principal, Cuba’s oldest theater.
 After, relax with a tasty dinner with authentic Cuban dishes.

 - ACCOMMODATIONS: Casas Particulares Sancti Spíritus